 - the demand for the job.

 There is a minimum wage for apprentices in Scotland.
 As of June 2021 the Building and Allied Trades Joint Industrial Council (BATJIC) rates for a 2-year apprenticeship based on a 39-hour week are:

 Year 2 – £278.68.

 Please note these rates may vary if the Apprentice is 21 years old or over and has completed the first year of their apprenticeship.
 National Minimum Wage (NMW) and National Living Wage (NLW) will apply.

-A fully qualified glazier can expect to earn between £15,000 and £23,000 a year.
-This can rise to around £26,000 a year for senior or master glaziers.
+A fully qualified glazier can expect to earn between £15,000 to around £23,000 a year.
+This can rise to around £26,000 a year or more for senior or master glaziers.
 Employers may give allowances for travel and cost of lodgings.
 Overtime may be available.
 Self-employed glaziers negotiate their own rates.

 - You work both indoors and outdoors, often at heights, on scaffolding, from a suspended cradle or sometimes on a roof.